 - kept informed about the support your child is getting

-- involved in reviewing how they are doing through termly LSP review meetings between you and the staff working with your child
+- involved in reviewing how they are doing through termly LSP review meetings between you, your child and the staff working with your child

 - Liaising with all the other people who may be coming into school to help support your child’s learning e.g. Speech and Language Therapist, Educational Psychologist etc

 - Updating the school’s SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child’s progress and needs.